asmeta/asmetadocs/src/05_transition_rules.md

 ```asmeta
 skip
 ```
-The skip rule, when executed, does not update any function, and the system state remains unchanged.
+The *skip* rule, when executed, does not update any function, and the system state remains unchanged.

 ### Update Rule
 ```asmeta
 l:=t
 ```
-where:
+The *update* rule assigns a new value to a function, modifying the system state.
-* *t* is a generic term.
+* *t* is a generic term;
 * *l* can be either a location term *f(t1,...,tn)* or a location variable (like `$x`).

 **Example**